amida-tech/recruitment-registry/api/docs/api.md

         console.log(res.status);  // 204
     });
 ```
-Currently questions cannot be translated using `/surveys/text/{language}` resource and `/questions/text/{language}` has to be used.
 Translations are available to any [GET] request that responds with one of consent document text fields by specifying language as url query parameter.
-As an example for `/consent-dcouments/{id}` resource
+As an example for `/consent-documents/{id}` resource

 ```js
 request